Questions:

 The above loop correctly matches “Jo” using word boundaries, but when “Jo” occurs

-multiple times on the same line, they are only counted once because of the -c
+multiple times on the same line, they are only counted once because of the -c flag.

 There is often more than one way to solve a programming task, so a particular solution is usually chosen based on a combination of yielding the correct result, elegance, readability, and speed.
 No one should expect that they will be able to determine the “best” way to answer questions when first starting to learn programming.